2024–25 Georgetown Hoyas men's basketball team: Conference season

 Georgetown played a 20-game conference season from December 18 through March 8, meeting each Big East opponent in a home-and-home series.
 The Hoyas finished with a conference record of 8–12.

 Big East tournament

 Georgetown lost to DePaul in the first round of the 2025 Big East tournament at Madison Square Garden in New York City on March 12.

 National Invitation Tournament

-Georgetown received an invitation to the 2025 National Invitation Tournament, but was contracturally obliged to decline it because of a Big East Conference commitment to participate in the inaugural College Basketball Crown tournament.
+Georgetown received an invitation to the 2025 National Invitation Tournament, but was contractually obliged to decline it because of a Big East Conference commitment to participate in the inaugural College Basketball Crown tournament.

 College Basketball Crown

 Georgetown accepted a bid to the 2025 College Basketball Crown tournament.
 The Hoyas lost to Nebraska in the quarterfinal round.